Tyler887/noviruses/README.md

 # noviruses
-Windows script to scan for viruses
+Windows script to scan for viruses.

+It is based on Windows Security.